 The subordinators do the work of connecting the dependent clause to another clause to complete the sentence.
 In each of the dependent clause, the first word is a subordinator.
 Subordinators include relative pronouns, subordinating conjunctions, and noun clause markers.

+Subordinating Conjunctions